-exclusions, RAM believes that excluding companies from the investable universe is an important step to avoid promotion of harming or potentially harmful entities.
+• exclusions, RAM believes that excluding companies from the investable universe is an important step to avoid promotion of harming or potentially harmful entities.
 The exclusion list is dynamic and reflects sustainability values.
 The decision to exclude a company is taken after an assessment of the issue by the RAM RI Committee.

 The exclusion policy covers: i) controversial business conducts such as a breach of UN Guiding Principles or OECD Guidelines for Multinational Enterprises ii) revenues from business involvement with a high occurrence of adverse impact such as controversial weapons iii) negative screening or the avoidance of the lowest-scoring part of a metric related to a principal adverse impact indicator.

 - engagement, RAM mainly applies collective engagements via CDP which has proved the most effective manner to enter into dialogue with companies given RAM's size.
-Individual engagement also contributes to the make companies accountable of potential actions and reinforces the due diligence process on companies. - voting, it is RAM's policy to primarily vote on shareholder proposals following guidance from the MSCI ESG Template, as implemented by the proxy voting advisor.
-MSCI ESG template captures a sustainable dimension aligned with RAM values.
-For more granular information, please refer to section below "Active Ownership" and to the "Engagement and Voting Policy" on the website. https://www.ram-ai.com/en/regulatory-information - active selection of investments, after a careful due diligence process integrating good governance measures and sustainable criteria such as the use of measurable indicators conditioning the investment and the do not significantly harm test.
+Individual engagement also contributes to the make companies accountable of potential actions and reinforces the due diligence process on companies. - voting, it is RAM's policy to primarily vote on shareholder proposals following guidance from the proxy voting provider As You Saw,.
+The guidance captures a sustainable dimension aligned with RAM values.
+For more granular information, please refer to section below "Active Ownership" and to the "Engagement and Voting Policy" on the website. - active selection of investments, after a careful due diligence process integrating good governance measures and sustainable criteria such as the use of measurable indicators conditioning the investment and the do not significantly harm test.